Cedarbrae Collegiate Institute: Campus

 The "1959" datestone for Cedarbrae S.S.

 The school is by area the largest in Scarborough consisting of 16 acre located on Markham Road, south of Lawrence Ave, north of Eglinton Ave and one of the largest schools by area in the former Scarborough Board of Education (the other being Woburn, David and Mary Thomson, Albert Campbell and Midland Avenue).
-The 254765 sqft facility includes 48 conventional classrooms, eight science laboratories, a gymnasium which can be partitioned into three smaller gymnasiums, a pool, 2 automotive technology shops, 2 wood shops, a film studio, a fitness room and dance studio next to it, a cafeteria with a serving room on the southwestern side, 2 home economics classrooms, the main and guidance offices on the north, and a library (Howard R. Campbell Resource Centre).
+The 254765 sqft facility includes 48 conventional classrooms, eight science laboratories, a large gymnasium which can be partitioned into three smaller gymnasiums, a pool, 2 automotive technology shops, 2 wood shops, a film studio, a fitness room and dance studio next to it located above the gym, a cafeteria with a serving room on the southwestern side, 2 home economics classrooms, the main and guidance offices on the north, and a library (Howard R. Campbell Resource Centre) on the third floor of the main building.
 Cedarbrae also has a 400m track behind the school facing west and is one of the few schools in Toronto which still has a performance theatre stage in its auditorium which was named "John Grabb Theatre" after its founding principal.

 Cedarbrae also has a unique layout in which the Technology Department is separated form the rest of the school.
-Cedarbrae is located on a hill-like landscape which causes the schools' two wings to be at different elevations; because of this the academic side (Markham Road and Eastpark Boulevard) is known as floors 1, 2, and 3, while the technology wing (Markham Road and Greencedar Circuit) is known as floors 4 and 5.
-Lockers are usually painted aqua green, silver, yellow, red, and blue.
+Cedarbrae is located on a hill-like landscape which causes the schools' two wings to be at different elevations; because of this the academic wing (Markham Road and Eastpark Boulevard) is known as floors 1, 2, and 3 (that wing was originally built as two floors), while the technology wing (Markham Road and Greencedar Circuit) is known as floors 4 and 5.
+Connecting both these wings is the main building which has the foyer, offices, gyms, pool, cafeteria, staff room, some classrooms, caretaking/receiving, and the library.
+Lockers are usually painted aqua green, silver, yellow, red, or blue depending on their location in the building.
 The school has 14 fire exits.